ston-fi/jvp-core/doc/architecture.md

 ### remove_voter

-Remove a user from the list of vote participant.
+Remove a user from the list of voting participant.

 #### **Incoming message body**